stmorse/intro-ML/README.md

-# intro-ML
+# Introduction to Machine Learning

-Intro to ML
+This repo contains slides and two code demo notebooks for a talk on machine learning.